TeMeta/sas-appfitter/README.md

 ├── ...
 ├── adapters                # All interface adapters
 │   ├── sas                 # Adapters for the SAS environment
-│   │   ├── ffs             # Connection using Flat File Simulator
+│   │   ├── ffs             # Connection using Flat File Simulation
 │   │   ├── h54s            # Connection using Boemska HTML5 Adapter for SAS
 │   │   ├── viya            # Connection using SAS Viya
 │   │   ├── ...